 How to watch Battlestar Galactica

-Battlestar Galactica fans in the US have a pretty sweet deal right now, as the series is available to stream for free on the American version of Syfy.com.
+Battlestar Galactica fans in the US have a pretty sweet deal right now, as the series is available to stream with a Hulu subscription or completely free on the American version of Syfy.com.

-Unfortunately, it’s a bit more difficult for those of us across the pond.
-Presumably due to some kind of licensing deal, an attempt to watch the series on Syfy’s website from the UK ends with the sobering message: “This content is not available in your location.”
+Unfortunately, it’s a bit more difficult for those of us in the UK, where an attempt to watch the series on Syfy’s website ends with the sobering message: “This content is not available in your location.”